JonARea/niyagapedia/README.md

 # niyagapedia
 An encyclopedia of Javanese gamelan musicians

-Todo:

-make sure all basic features are working
+# Background
+The Solonese gamelan music scene has suffered the loss of many famous musicians in the past few years.
+I hope this simple record can help document notable musicians to keep their memories alive permanently.

+# A note about the app
+This project was also a vehicle for me to teach myself Express, using Pug as the view engine, and was the first project I created with either of these technologies.
+A lot of the code is therefore cobbled together from various tutorials, and in places I've used it as a sandbox for playing around and having fun.

+# Future features:

-add photo upload capability for groups
+Photo upload capability for groups

-be able to select multiple musicians for one photo
+Ability to select multiple musicians for one photo

-In the future-- make timelines of players for each instrument in the group
+Timelines of players for each instrument in the group